 From mountaintop escapes for two complete with hot tubs and fireplaces to huge homes large enough for your extended family close to ski slopes, cabins are a wonderful way to come together on a family vacation or a romantic getaway for two.

 And across America, some of our favorite vacation spots are exceptional places to rent a cozy cabin for a few days or a few weeks.
-Here, we’ve outlined 9 of our favorite spots to rent a cabin in the U.S.
+Here, we’ve outlined our favorite spots to rent a cabin in the U.S.

 If you can get there though, there’s nothing like curling up in front of a fire in your mountaintop cabin while snow falls outside.
 Trust me on this.